andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 If the `Vec<Foo>` is letting us borrow a `Bar`, then we could assume the `Vec<Foo>` is the "owner" of some `Bar`.

 But what happens when the `Vec<Foo>` is destroyed?
 Everything it owns, including the `Bar`, will also be destroyed.
-So if we are borrowing that `Bar`, we must somehow be positive that it won't be used after the `Vec<Foo>` is destroyed.
+So if we are borrowing that `Bar`, we must somehow be sure that it won't be used after the `Vec<Foo>` is destroyed.

 Backing up a moment.
 Imagine you are the caller of `example_1`.
 Immediately after `example_1` returns, you certainly have two things in scope:

-- The `&Bar` that was just returned.
+- The `&Bar` that was just returned, which we know must come from the input `&Vec<Foo>` somehow.
 - The `&Vec<Foo>` that you passed in when you called `example_1`.

 Visualizing it: